aosabook/500lines/contingent/chapter.rst

 and extensive standard library.

-Over the course of the rest of this chapter, we will navigate between these two viewpoints, examining the exterior facade of various classes Contingent defines and peeking at the behind-the-scenes view of how these classes are built.
+Over the course of the rest of this chapter, we will navigate between two viewpoints, both examining the exterior facades of various classes Contingent defines and peeking at the behind-the-scenes view of how these classes are built.

 With these considerations in mind, lets return to the ``Graph`` class,